By Jim Williams

 The UK is to release a report on service sector activity.

 Canada is to release its latest employment report along with trade data.

-The U.S. is to round out the week with the nonfarm payrolls report for October as well as data on trade and factory orders and the ISM is to publish its non-manufacturing index.Tagged with China, copper, federal reserve, tED
+The U.S. is to round out the week with the nonfarm payrolls report for October as well as data on trade and factory orders and the ISM is to publish its non-manufacturing index.Tagged with China, copper, tED